Nonlinear density waves on graphene electron fluids: Small amplitude nonlinear waves

-The choice of the exponents of $\epsilon$ is such that propagation along $x$ is predominant and the dispersion relation remains invariant.
-Additionally, in order to capture the effect of the dissipation of the second term on the RHS of \eqref{eq:disprelation} the shear viscosity must also be scaled as $\eta_s=\epsilon^{1/2}\eta^*_s$.
-Then, introducing a scalar function $\phi_1$ such that
+as well as for the matrices, e.g. $\mat{A}^x=\mat{A}^x_0+\epsilon\mat{A}^x_1+\cdots$ and so on.
+The choice of the exponents of $\epsilon$ is such that propagation along $x$ is predominant, and the dispersion relation \eqref{eq:disprelation} remains invariant.
+Additionally, in order to capture the effect of the dissipation of the second term on the RHS of Eq.\eqref{eq:disprelation}, the shear viscosity must also be scaled as $\nu_s=\epsilon^{1/2}\Tilde{\nu}_s$.